sftcd/nginx/ECH-build.md

 > [!NOTE]
 > The January 2025 lighttpd web server release included ECH and adopted a
 > naming convention for ECH PEM files that their names ought end in `.ech`.
-> This PR follows that covention.
+> This PR follows that convention.

 The ECHConfig value then needs to be published in an HTTPS resource record in the DNS, so as to be accessible as shown below: